 Once you complete the form, you need to get it notarized.
-I had to bring my elderly aunt to the bank in a wheelchair to get it notarized.
-If that’s what it takes, you just need to get it done.
+I had to bring my aunt to the bank in a wheelchair to get it notarized.
+If that’s what it takes, you need to do it.

-The Power of Attorney is only valid while the person is alive.
+A Power of Attorney is only valid while the person is alive.
 It becomes null and void upon death.
 If you were expected to handle the estate, then you would have had to be assigned as executor in the will.
-This is definitely something that needs to be handled well in advance.
+That is something that needs to be done well in advance.

-With all the legal issues that can arise with any of this, it’s crucial that you speak with a family attorney.
+With all the legal issues that can arise, it’s crucial that you speak with a family attorney.

-These can be the most struggling times for both the elderly and the family members who look after them.
+These can be the most challenging times for both an elderly loved one and the family members who look after them.

-When all the issues are handled properly, and with foresight, one can keep things going smoothly and assure that the elderly relative is comfortable and happy.
-And less with stress on you too.
+When all the issues are taken care of correctly, and with foresight, you can keep things going smoothly and assure that your elderly family member is comfortable and happy.
+And with less stress on you.

 © 2010 Glenn Stok